decretist/Dissertation/Chapter3/chapter3.markdown

 culture."[53]
 Gratian may therefore be the author of the *dicta* but he is not their Author.

-The Barthes's central argument is against precisely the kind of reading that is prevalent in scholarship on Gratian and the *Decretum*:
+Barthes's central argument is against precisely the kind of reading that is prevalent in scholarship on Gratian and the *Decretum*:

 > To give a text an Author is to impose a limit on that text, to furnish
 > it with a final signified, to close the writing.
 Such a conception